-- Businesses need to connect with the changing demographics to become and remain competitive in a global economy.
+- Organizations need to understand and embrace the changing demographics in order to become and remain competitive in a global economy.

 What is Cultural Competence?

 Cultural Competence is an ability to interact effectively with people of different cultures.
-Cultural competence comprises four components: (a) awareness of one's own cultural worldview, (b) attitude towards cultural differences, (c) knowledge of different cultural practices and worldviews, and (d) cross-cultural skills.
+Cultural competence comprises four components: (a) awareness of one's own cultural worldview, (b) understanding one’s own ideas about cultural differences, (c) knowledge of different cultural practices and worldviews, and (d) cross-cultural skills.

-- Representation of all groups and employee perspectives at all levels.
+- Representation of all groups and employee perspectives at all levels of the organization.